gracelang/language/website/GraceModules/io.md

         // Grace editor will also appear after a newline has been written. close -> Done
         // closes the stream.
 Output is pushed to its destination, and further
         // writes will raise an exception.
+In the Grace editor, the input,
+        // output and error streams remain open even after this method is used
+        // to close them.
     seek (n: Number) -> FileStream
         // moves the read position to be just after the nth character, meaning
         // that the next character to be read will be the (n+1)th.